-With improved speed and manufacturing predictability, the HP Jet Fusion 5210 brings increased productivity, accuracy, and consistency to the existing MJF capabilities at Avid Product Development, which includes two HP MJF 4210 3D printers.
+With improved speed and manufacturing predictability, the HP Multi Jet Fusion 5210 3D printer brings increased productivity, accuracy, and consistency to the existing MJF capabilities at Avid Product Development, which includes two MJF 4210 3D printing systems.

 Avid Product Development is one of the first 3D printing service bureaus to offer BASF’s new Ultrasint® TPU01 printed on the HP MJF 5210.
 The new TPU (Thermoplastic Urethane) material features durable elasticity and abrasion resistance along with shape recovery and shock absorption.
 Ultrasint® TPU01 also provides excellent part accuracy, intricate detailing, and high surface quality for 3D printed parts.